MileHacker Logo

 Ethical Shopping

 • Support local artisans directly by buying from community shops or homestays.
-This directly supports local livelihoods.
+This provides direct support to local livelihoods.

-• Inquire about the production process to confirm products are genuinely handmade and not mass-produced imitations.
+• Inquire about the production process to confirm products are genuinely handmade instead of mass-produced imitations.

 • Handicraft Emporiums: Government-run or private shops sell authentic local crafts.
 These remain reliable places to purchase quality items.